Johnson's Baby: Johnson's Baby Wipes (1980)

 Johnson's baby wipes appeared in 1980 as Johnson's Baby Wash Cloths.

 The product was renamed "wipes" sometime during 90s (the product has already been present as early as 1990).

 Sun Screen (1991)

 Sun screen was introduced in Spring 1991.

 Head-To-Toe Cleanser (1997)

 Head-To-Toe ultra mild cleanser was introduced in 1997.

 Bedtime range (2000)

 Bedtime Bath introduced in 2000 was the first of products later known as Johnson’s Baby Bedtime range with four products (Bedtime Bath, Bedtime Lotion, Bedtime Wash and Bedtime Oil) that contain lavender and camomile.

 Non-infant use

-Johnson's Baby products are widely used for non-baby-related purposes.
-For example, Johnson's Baby Oil is used as a facial cleanser (it has been reported by the New York magazine that popular TV talk show host Martha Stewart uses it this way), by male strippers as well as a lubricant in some sexual practices.
+Johnson's Baby products are also used for non-baby-related purposes.
+For example, Johnson's Baby Oil is used as a facial cleanser (it has been reported by the New York magazine that popular TV talk show host Martha Stewart uses it this way) and by male strippers.